citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 When playing multiplayer games, it is helpful to be able to identify your friends.
 But previously, when using the room feature in some games, everyone was named “Citra”!

-Obviously, this caused a lot of confusion and made it very hard to identify individual players.
-The problem was a stubbed function in the friend service.
-It was hardcoded to return “Citra” no matter the name the user had configured in the options. [vitor-k](https://github.com/vitor-k) corrected this and now the user-configured name is displayed correctly.
+This issue caused a lot of confusion and made it very hard to identify individual players.
+The problem was due to a stubbed function in the friend service that was hardcoded to return “Citra”, regardless of the name the user had configured in the Citra settings. [vitor-k](https://github.com/vitor-k) corrected this and now the user-configured name is displayed correctly.

 {{< sidebyside "image" ""
     "marioOld.png=Citra, Citra and...
 Citra?"